-- 4.17 As noted in its submission to the Royal Commission, a high proportion of the Magistrates' Court of Victoria's work is dedicated to family violence.
+- As noted in its submission to the Royal Commission, a high proportion of the Magistrates' 4.17 Court of Victoria's work is dedicated to family violence.
 As such, the Magistrates' Court has established specialist family violence responses, most notably the Family Violence Court Division and the Specialist Family Violence Service. - 4.18 Currently, the Family Violence Court Division operates out of two Magistrates' Court locations and the Specialist Family Violence Service operates out of three.
-There are plans to expand the Specialist Family Violence Service model to a further five court locations by 2019. - 4.19 While the Family Violence Court Division and Specialist Family Violence Service are constituted (and operate) differently, they both aim to promote and enhance the safety of victims and make access to court easier. - 4.20 The Family Violence Court Division has been operating since June 2005 at the Ballarat and Heidelberg Magistrates' Courts as a separate division of the court established under
+There are plans to expand the Specialist Family Violence Service model to a further five court locations by 2019.25 - 4.19 While the Family Violence Court Division and Specialist Family Violence Service are constituted (and operate) differently, they both aim to promote and enhance the safety of victims and make access to court easier. - 4.20 The Family Violence Court Division has been operating since June 2005 at the Ballarat and Heidelberg Magistrates' Courts as a separate division of the court established under

-Police have several civil options to pursue, depending on the risks of the affected family member and may include applying for a family 14 violence safety notice, application and warrant, application and summons, application for a family violence interim intervention order o variation of an existing family violence intervention order: Victoria Police, Code of Practice for the Investigation of Family Violence (2014) 31.
-15 Victoria Police, Submission No 923 to Royal Commission into Family Violence, Royal Commission into Family Violence (2015) 43.
+Police have several civil options to pursue, depending on the risks of the affected family member and may include applying for a family 14 violence safety notice, application and warrant, application and summons, application for a family violence interim intervention order or variation of an existing family violence intervention order: Victoria Police, Code of Practice for the Investigation of Family Violence (2014) 31.

+Victoria Police, Submission No 923 to Royal Commission into Family Violence, Royal Commission into Family Violence (2015) 43.

 Applications for family violence safety notices can only be made before 9.00 am and after 5.00 pm on weekdays, weekends or public 16 holidays: Victoria Police, Code of Practice for the Investigation of Family Violence (2014) 32.

-17 Ibid; Family Violence Protection Act 2008 (Vic) s 24.
-18 Victoria Police, Submission No 923 to Royal Commission into Family Violence, Royal Commission into Family Violence (2015) 43.
-19 Victoria Police, Code of Practice for the Investigation of Family Violence (2014) 31.
-20 Ibid 23.
-21 Ibid 28.
-22 Ibid.
-23 Magistrates' Court of Victoria and Children's Court of Victoria, Submission No 978 to Royal Commission into Family Violence, Royal Commission into Family Violence (June 2015) 1.
-24 Ibid 10-11 the Magistrates' Court Act 1989 (Vic).
-Features of the Family Violence Court Division include specially appointed and gazetted magistrates, dedicated family violence registrars, applicant and respondent support workers and a range of specialist outreach workers for both applicants and respondents.
-Magistrates are able to hear related matters at the same time as intervention order matters; this includes family law, VOCAT and criminal matters.
-Alternative arrangements are available for victims to give evidence and eligible respondents can be ordered to participate in a men's behaviour change program.
+Ibid; Family Violence Protection Act 2008 (Vic) s 24.

+Victoria Police, Submission No 923 to Royal Commission into Family Violence, Royal Commission into Family Violence (2015) 43.

+Victoria Police, Code of Practice for the Investigation of Family Violence (2014) 31.

+Magistrates' Court of Victoria and Children's Court of Victoria, Submission No 978 to Royal Commission into Family Violence, Royal Commission into Family Violence (June 2015) 1.